dynamic-intelligence-lab/parallel_lyapunov_exponents/README.md

 * `n_above_max`: an integer value specifying the number of pairs of state vectors with cosine similarity above `max_cos_sim` that trigger a selective reset.
 Default: 1, _i.e._ selective resetting will be triggered if at least one cosine similarity exceeds `max_cos_sim`.

-If you are interested in understanding how our selective-resetting method works, we recommend reading Appendix C of our paper, which explains the intuition behind selective resetting informally, with step-by-step examples.
+If you are interested in understanding how our selective-resetting method works, we recommend reading Appendix C of our paper, which explains the intuition behind it informally, with step-by-step examples.

 ## Scaling to Higher-Dimensional Systems